• Skip to main content

 SIG P226R review

-I have spoken with a number of police officers who transitioned from the old P226 to this new pistol, and virtually every one of them really like the new design.
-Some of these guys have extremely large hands, yet they still prefer the grip reduction.
-I have never seen any pistol upgrade so widely praised by a group of people before now.
+I have spoken with a number of police officers who transitioned from the old P226 to this new pistol, and virtually every one of them prefers the new design.
+Some of these guys have extremely large hands, yet they still gave the higher praise for the new grip reduction.
+I have never seen any pistol upgrade so rapidly accepted by a group of people.

 SIG P226 without flashlight